 Women form the majority of tea workers on large estates, making up 50-80% of the workforce in some places.
 Discriminatory practices such as lower wages are widespread.
 Women also face sexual harassment, a lack of health services, and few promotion opportunities.

 When women are tea farmers, they face the added challenge of not being given access to land, credit, training, cooperative membership and a general lack of information.
 As tea growers and estate workers, women face difficulties in supporting themselves.

 Smallholders also lack formal ways to organise, which further hinders their working with large tea brands organisation.

 Clearing the way

 Tea is a fast-growing industry.
 Between 1993 and 2010 tea consumption grew 60%, and global tea production stands at over 4 million tonnes per year.
 To meet this growing demand, adequate lands are needed.

 Tea is grown on some of the most ecologically sensitive areas on the planet.
 In North East India, areas where forests and grasslands came together have been cleared.
-Clearing land to make way for tea farms, whether by smallholders or industrial plantations, causes the displacement indigenous plants and wildlife that reduces biodiversity and threatens entire ecosystems.
+Clearing land to make way for tea farms, whether by smallholders or industrial plantations, causes the displacement of indigenous plants and wildlife, which reduces biodiversity and threatens entire ecosystems.